-Chevrolet Trailblazer owners have reported 85 problems related to transfer case (under the power train category).
+Chevrolet Trailblazer owners have reported 87 problems related to transfer case (under the power train category).
+The most recently reported issues are listed below.

 The contact owns a 2002 Chevrolet Trailblazer.
 The contact stated that the four wheel drive warning light illuminated on the instrument panel as the four wheel drive failed.
 The contact took the vehicle to the dealer and was told that the transfer case control module needed to be replaced.
 The contact spoke with the manufacturer in reference to NHTSA recall campaign id number: 01v334000 (power train: transfer case: 4-wheel drive), but was told that the vehicle was not included in the recall.
 The VIN was not available.
 The failure mileage was unavailable and the current mileage was 90,000.